Uns0g/notes_app/README.md

 - [ ] Fix the issue of the selected tags in filter menu.
 - [ ] A better modal form for the tags.
 - [ ] The other tags' menus fade when the user clicks in another tag.
-- [ ] Add a larger notes section.
+- [ ] Add a "larger notes" section.
-- [ ] Add a viewer to all the tags.
+- [x] Add a viewer to all the tags.
 - [ ] Responsiveness.
 - [ ] Refactor the code and organize css files.
 - [ ] Improve this own README.